SilentCircle/scpf/doc/README.md

 unchanged, so code that currently uses it will require little or no modification.

-This does not apply to code that uses service-specific features, such as the `collapse-key` GCM feature.
+This does not apply to code that uses advanced service-specific features, such as the `collapse-key` GCM feature.

-## Interface
+---

+### <a name="Interface">Interface</a> ###

 The API currently supports the following interfaces:

 - Erlang native API
 - REST API (default port 8765)

-## Registration API
+---

+### <a name="Authentication">Authentication</a> ###

+The Erlang native API is only accessible to Erlang nodes that have both access to the host on which the API is running (port 4369), and the Erlang cookie for that node.
+Since port 4369 will never be public facing, and moreover will not even be generally accessible, authentication is neither possible nor necessary for Erlang code.

+A significant portion of the Erlang API is indirectly accessible via the REST API.

+The REST API is HTTP-only, without authentication, which means that until authentication and HTTPS support are added, it should only be used behind an authenticating reverse proxy server, or on localhost.

+---

+### <a name="Registration_API">Registration API</a> ###

-### Purpose
+### <a name="Purpose">Purpose</a> ###

-To register a device's push identification persistently with SCPF, and associate it with a SCPF tag, so that the Push API may direct notifications to all devices associated with the tag.
-If the device service and token is known, a push notification may be sent to a single specific device.
+To register a device's push identification with SCPF, and associate it with a SCPF tag, so that the Push API may direct notifications to all devices associated with the tag.
+If the device service and token is known, a push notification may be sent to a specific device only.

-#### Extended API
+#### <a name="Extended_API">Extended API</a> ####

 There is an extended API, available in both Erlang and REST, that supports sending a push notification to unregistered devices.
 To do this, the service, app ID, and token must be provided by the caller, and the app ID must have been configured for the SCPF service.

+---

-### Summary
+### <a name="Summary">Summary</a> ###

-- Register for push
+- Register for push notifications
-- Unregister for push
+- Unregister for push notifications
 - Reregister a token
 - Get registration info by tag
 - Get registration info by service+token
 - Get registration info for a device id

-### Overview
+### <a name="Overview">Overview</a> ###

 The basic purpose of the API is to register  which the device-specific notification service provides, and associate it with a tag.
-This identifier is referred to in this documentation as the **token**, and corresponds to the _GCM registration ID_, or the _APNS push token_.
-The **tag** is a string that SCPF uses as a destination for push notifications.
+This identifier is referred to in this documentation as the __token__, and corresponds to the _GCM registration ID_, or the _APNS push token_.
+The __tag__ is a string that SCPF uses as a destination for push notifications.
 This may, for example, be a user ID or SIP address.

+There is no technical restriction on the format of the tags.
+They are binaries that are opaque to SCPF (and consequently case-sensitive, if binary strings).
+If, for example, it would be useful for the tag to be a URN or URL, there is nothing to prevent that.

+__WARNING__: Tags are used in URLs of certain endpoints, so it is advisable to avoid tags that would require urlencoding.

-Multiple registrations having the same tag will receive a copy of the push notification that is sent to that tag.
-For example, if an Android device has registered a GCM ID under tag `12345678@example.com`, and an iOS device has registered an APNS push token under the same tag, then a notification sent to the one will also be sent to the other at the same time.
+Multiple registations having the same tag will receive a copy of the push notification that is sent to that tag.
+For example, if an Android device has registered a GCM ID under tag `sip:12345678@sip.example.com`, and an iOS device has registered an APNS push token under the same tag, then a notification sent to the one will also be sent to the other at the same time.

 This API also supports unregistering by tag, token, or device id, and re-registering a token that has become stale and needs to be